Probabilistic Active Goal Recognition: Related Work

 \subsection{Active Goal Recognition}

-Active goal recognition, unlike standard goal recognition, involves an observer that can influence the observation process through its own actions.
+Active Goal Recognition, unlike standard goal recognition, involves an observer that can influence the observation process through its own actions.
 The observations of the observing agent depend on the actions it takes within its own domain, which may differ from the domain of the target.
 This allows the observer to strategically gather information so as to improve the accuracy and efficiency of goal inference~\citep{shvo2020active}.

-\cite{shvo2020active} was the first to formalize the active goal recognition problem and proposed a landmark-based approach for solving it.
+\cite{shvo2020active} was the first to formalize the AGR problem and proposed a landmark-based approach for solving it.
 Their method performs hypothesis elimination within a partially observable planning framework grounded in STRIPS.
-Around the same time, \cite{amato2019active} introduced a more general framework based on Partially Observable Markov Decision Processes (POMDPs), enabling the handling of stochastic actions and transitions.
-However, their solution relies on a linear approximation using the SARSOP solver and requires a manually designed reward structure, which depends heavily on domain knowledge.
+Around the same time, \cite{amato2019active} introduced a more general framework based on POMDPs, enabling the handling of stochastic actions and transitions.
+Their solution relies on a linear approximation using the SARSOP solver and requires a manually designed reward structure, which depends heavily on domain knowledge.
 In a related line of work, \cite{ijcai2021p559} studied Goal Recognition Design (GRD) in an active setting, where the observer can interact with and modify the environment to induce the actor to reveal their true goal earlier.
-However, their formulation assumes full observability, and the observer’s actions are aimed at breaking path symmetries rather than gathering information.
+However, their formulation assumes full observability, and the observer’s actions aim at breaking path symmetries rather than gathering information.

 In this work, we propose Probabilistic Active Goal Recognition (PAGR) to address the limitations of prior approaches.
 Our formulation considers a partially observable setting where the observer must act to collect information and reduce uncertainty over the actor’s goal, within a unified probabilistic and decision-theoretic framework.